YBRua/CourseNotes/Digital Signal and Image Processing/DSP-STFT.md

 The Short-Time Fourier Transform is a basic tool for spectral analysis of time-varying signals.

-- It is hard to globally evaluate the frequenncy domain behavior ofa signal
+- It is hard to globally evaluate the frequenncy domain behavior of a signal
 - We use a moving window to select different blocks of the signal
 - Then compute the DTFT at the given time.